jleonardo007/the-catalogue/README.md

 - Fetch Movies by categories.
 - Search movies.
-- Sort an filter movies.
+- Sort and filter movies.
 - Default and user's list.
 - Lists are saved in localStorage
 - Responsive Layout.